mgp/book-notes/sqlalchemy.md

 * Methods `refresh()` and `expire()` are usually only necessary after issuing an `UPDATE` or `DELETE` using `Session.execute()`.
 * Typically cascade is left as its default of `save-update, merge`, or set as `all, delete-orphan` to treat child objects as "owned" by the parent.
 * Without the `delete` cascade option, SQLAlchemy will set a foreign key on a one-to-many relationship to `NULL` when the parent object is deleted.
+* Autocommit mode should not be considered for general use, but frameworks may use it to control when a transaction begins.
+* Two-phase commits, supported by MySQL and PostgreSQL, ensure that a transaction is either committed or rolled back in all databases.
+* You can assign a SQL expression instead of a literal value to an object's attribute, useful for atomic updates or calling stored procedures.
+* Joining a `Session` with an external `Connection` and `Transaction` allows a test's `tearDown` method to rollback subtransactions by its methods.
+* A `ScopedSession` returns the same `Session` object until it is disposed of; methods called on `ScopedSession` also proxy to that `Session` object.
+* Overriding `Session.get_bind()` allows custom vertical partitioning, such as directing write operations to a master and read operations to slaves.